 search_tableau_<slug> |

-Search the Tableau site connected to that block for workbooks or views by keyword. |
+Search the Tableau site behind that block for workbooks or views by keyword. |

 export_tableau_<slug> |

-Export a view as an image, PDF, CSV, Excel, or crosstab, or export a workbook as PDF or PowerPoint.
-Filters can be applied. |
+Export a view as an image, PDF, CSV, Excel, or crosstab, or a whole workbook as PDF or PowerPoint.
+Filters can be applied at export time. |

 Slack tools